pid provided in this request (the returned value of the

 for special business cases and for your historical analysis as the

-values may change often (for example: the “in_stock
+values may change often (for example: the “in_stock” status can change

 often - thereby switching the filtered status).